okta/okta.github.io/_source/_posts/2019-04-30-store-data-firebase-aspnet-mvc-csharp.md

 {% img blog/firebase-aspnet-mvc/okta-app-general.png alt:"Okta app general settings" width:"800" %}{: .center-image }

-Scroll down and you’ll have access to the ClientID and Client Secret.
-Keep these on hand to add to your application’s Web.config file later on.
+Scroll down and you'll have access to the ClientID and Client Secret.
+Keep these on hand to add to your application's Web.config file later on.
 Now your app is good to go for Okta auth!

 ## Add Authentication to Your ASP.NET MVC App

 It's time to revise your application, hand off the user login and allow Okta to generate the object that will give you the ID to pass to Firebase to save additional data.

 Right-click on the project and select **Properties**.
-Go to the Web tab and set the project URL to reflect the application settings in Okta’s portal (https://localhost:8080).
+Go to the Web tab and set the project URL to reflect the application settings in Okta's portal (https://localhost:8080).
 Next, right-click on the project and select **Manage NuGet Packages**.
 Install the following libraries:

 ```csharp